Sanketarali/Student-Mark-Predictor/README.md

 ![result](https://github.com/Sanketarali/Student-Mark-Predictor/blob/main/2nd.png)

-The dataset is ready to use because there are no null values in the data.
+<h3>The dataset is ready to use because there are no null values in the data.
 There is a column in the data containing information about the number of courses students have chosen.
-Let’s look at the number of values of all values of this column:<br>
+Let’s look at the number of values of all values of this column:<br></h3>

 data["number_courses"].value_counts()<br>
 ![result](https://github.com/Sanketarali/Student-Mark-Predictor/blob/main/3rd.png)

 # Student Marks Prediction Model
-Now let’s move to the task of training a machine learning model for predicting the marks of a student.
-Here, I will first start by splitting the data into training and test sets:<br>
+<h3>Now let’s move to the task of training a machine learning model for predicting the marks of a student.
+Here, I will first start by splitting the data into training and test sets:<br></h3>

 X = data.drop(['Marks'],axis=1)<br>
 y=data['Marks']<br>
 X_train,X_test,y_train,y_test=train_test_split(X,y,test_size=0.2,random_state=42)<br>

-Now I will train a machine learning model using the linear regression algorithm:<br>
+<h3>Now I will train a machine learning model using the linear regression algorithm:<br></h3>

 lr = LinearRegression()<br>
 lr.fit(X_train,y_train)<br>